Gorilla Biscuits: Reunions and the future of Gorilla Biscuits (1992–present)

 Gorilla Biscuits re-united for one show in October 1997 at CBGB to benefit the family of then recently deceased Warzone singer Raybeez, and played another show at CBGB on August 14, 2005 as a benefit towards the club's legal costs, and again on September 3, 2006.

 In 2006, Revelation Records re-issued their seminal recording Start Today.
 The album is re-mastered and features in-depth liner notes by Walter Schreifels.
 The band held a month-long re-union tour during the summer of 2006, and featured both exclusive 7-inches and exclusive Paul Frank T-shirts only available on tour stops.

 In September 2007, Gorilla Biscuits performed a month-long tour across Europe, including stops in Germany, Spain, Switzerland, the Netherlands and England.
 In celebration of the European Tour, Paul Frank collaborated with Gorilla Biscuits again to produce an exclusive run of Gorilla Biscuits wallets.
 Only one was sold at each Paul Frank store worldwide.

 On May 28, 2011, Gorilla Biscuits headlined the Black N Blue Bowl at Webster Hall (formerly the Ritz) in New York City.

 On June 8, 9 and 10 2012, Gorilla Biscuits played the Epic Revelation Records 25 Year Anniversary shows at The Glasshouse in Pomona, CA. Also on the bills were Youth of Today, Sick Of It All, Shai Hulud, Bold, No For An Answer, Statue and Underdog.

-On August 6, 2016, during Gorilla Biscuits' set at Philadelphia's This Is Hardcore festival, Civarelli took a break to introduce the song "Degradation" that rails against nazis in the 1980s punk scene.
+On August 6, 2016, during Gorilla Biscuits' set at Philadelphia's This Is Hardcore festival, Civorelli took a break to introduce the song "Degradation" that rails against nazis in the 1980s punk scene.
 He also commented on the Black Lives Matter movement, saying:

 In 2016 people still have to wear shirts that say 'Black Lives Matter'.
 No shit.
 Brown, white, yellow, black, we all fucking matter.
 Everybody here matters.
 Do not let the media, schools, institutions, influence you.
 We are one family, one people.

 Apparently, the statement did not sit well with some attendees at the festival who understood the speech as an endorsement of the anti-Black Lives Matter movement 'All Lives Matter'.
-Later, Civarelli said on his Facebook that the controversy had been a gross misunderstanding of his words:
+Later, Civorelli said on his Facebook that the controversy had been a gross misunderstanding of his words:

 “…I’m surprised that this was taken in any other way then it was intended.
 My point was and I thought it was clear that in 2016 we as a people should not need such things to be on a shirt and they should be universal truths.
 We are all in this together.
 If you know the band and the lyrics and what we have always stood for this should be clear.
-Also look at the lyrics to “degradation” and “things we say” especially the line, “some people are so quick to judge let’s get the judgement straight”…”On September 4, 2019, guitarist Alex Brown died of basal ganglia stroke.
+Also look at the lyrics to “degradation” and “things we say” especially the line, “some people are so quick to judge let’s get the judgement straight”…”On September 4, 2019, guitarist Alex Brown died of a basal ganglia stroke.
 He was replaced by Judge, Quicksand and former CIV guitarist Charlie Garriga.